Chama2001/gemini-api-101/README.md

-# gemini-api-101
-A beginner-friendly guide to learning and building with Google's Gemini API.

 # 🚀 Gemini API 101

 Welcome to **Gemini API 101**!
 This is a beginner-friendly, step-by-step guide designed to help you learn and build intelligent applications using Google's powerful Gemini API.